slashtechno/gobackup-github/README.md

 ### Docker
 This program can also be run in Docker.
-To pull the program, run `docker pull ghcr.io/slashtechno/gobackup-github:latest`
+To pull the image, run `docker pull ghcr.io/slashtechno/gobackup-github:latest`
-To run the program, run `docker run -v /path/to/config.toml:/config.toml ghcr.io/slashtechno/gobackup-github:latest`
+To create a container that removes itself after, run `docker run --rm -it -v ${PWD}/config.yaml:/config.yaml -v ${PWD}/backups:/backups ghcr.io/slashtechno/gobackup-github:latest`

 ### Why?
 I wanted a simple way to backup my Github repositories.
 I also wanted to learn Go and APIs.
 Thus, I started this project as a way to create my first Go project, use the Github API, and make a utility to backup Github repositories.